 Joshua Tan Hong Yi

-Joshua Hong Yi Tan was born and raised in Singapore, before pursuing higher education in Canada and the United States.
-He earned his Ph.D. in History in 2024 from the University of California, Santa Cruz.
-His current book manuscript, tentatively titled Chinese International Students in the America’s Cold War: A Transpacific History, explores the experiences of diasporic Chinese intellectuals in Hong Kong, Southeast Asia, and the United States as they navigated shifting geopolitical and educational landscapes between Cold War Asia and Asian America.
-His writings have been published or are forthcoming in Situations: Cultural Studies in the Asian Context, The Journal of Southeast Asian Studies, and public-facing venues like the UC Humanities Research Institute’s foundry, Jom Media, and The Asian Review of Books.
+Joshua Hong Yi Tan (陳鴻毅) was born and raised in Singapore, before pursuing higher education in Canada and the United States.
+He earned his Ph.D. in History in 2024 from the University of California, Santa Cruz, specializing in the histories of modern China and East Asia, American-East Asian relations, and Chinese migration and diaspora.
+His current book manuscript, tentatively titled Chinese International Students in the America’s Cold War: A Transpacific History (under advance contract with Columbia University Press), explores the role of diasporic Chinese students and intellectuals between the United States, Taiwan, Hong Kong, and Southeast Asia in remaking new universities in Cold War Asia.
+His writings have been published or are forthcoming in journals such as Situations: Cultural Studies in the Asian Context, The Journal of Southeast Asian Studies, Modern Asian Studies, and public-facing venues like the UC Humanities Research Institute’s foundry, Jom, and The Asian Review of Books.

 EDUCATION: